Edeka: History

 The cooperative was founded in 1907 as the E.d.K.
-(Einkaufsgenossenschaft der Kolonialwarenhändler im Halleschen Torbezirk zu Berlin, "Purchasing Cooperative of Colonial Goods Retailers in the Hallesches Tor district of Berlin").
-In 1911, it was renamed as Edeka – a phonetic expansion of the previous abbreviation.
+(Einkaufsgenossenschaft der Kolonialwarenhändler im Halleschen Torbezirk zu Berlin, Purchasing Cooperative of Colonial Goods Retailers in the Hallesches Tor district of Berlin).
+In 1911, it was renamed as Edeka, a phonetic expansion of the previous abbreviation.
 The Edekabank was founded in 1914 and, from 1923, central billing was introduced.
 Although the name contains "Berlin", the group was officially founded in Leipzig.

-After the Second World War, the reconstruction of the store network was led from the new Hamburg central offices.
+After the Second World War and the collapse of the Third Reich, the reconstruction of the store network was led from the new Hamburg central offices.
 In 1972, the cooperatives changed structure and formed twelve regional companies, the umbrella corporation and the Edekabank converting from a cooperative to a public limited company.

-In 2001, the Edeka own brand "Gut & Günstig" was founded.
-From 2003 to 2012 there was a cooperation with Globus SB-Warenhaus Holding.
+In 2001, the Edeka-owned budget brand Gut & Günstig (meaning "Good and Inexpensive") was founded.
+From 2003 to 2012 there was a collaboration with Globus SB-Warenhaus Holding.

 Christmas 2015, the company attracted worldwide attention with the highly sentimental TV commercial #heimkommen, about a lonely grandfather desperate to reunite with his family for Christmas.
-Intended only for the German public, it reached over 43 million views worldwide on YouTube by 18 December 2015, and became a cultural phenomenon, with nearly 62 million views by June 2019.
+Intended only for the German public, it reached over 43 million views worldwide on YouTube by 18 December 2015, with nearly 62 million views by June 2019.

-A cooperation with Telekom Germany and the branding brand Edeka smart started on 15 February 2018.
+A cooperation with Telekom Germany and the brand Edeka smart started on 15 February 2018.
 It replaced the existing cooperation with Vodafone and EDEKA mobil.